tieugene/mrc/doc/REST-API.rst

 :Resource: /trashbin/restore
 :Method: POST
-:Description: Restore *File* from Trash
+:Description: Restore *Entry* from Trash
 :Parameters:
     :path: *Path* - target path restore to (or *Name* if to /}
     :restore_revision: int - unique id of trash entry